The Matt Brown Podcast copertina

 A proposito di questo titolo

-Beginning in September, Rogers TV has invited me to host a twice monthly show called Newsmakers.
-The show is about all things municipal, and maybe some other topics too.
-After the show airs on Rogers TV, I’m going to post the interview portions of it here on The Matt Brown Podcast, sponsored by The Bicycle Café.
+Back in September 2025, Rogers TV invited me to host a twice monthly show called Newsmakers.
+The show is about all things local, and maybe some other topics too.
+After the show airs on Rogers TV, I’m posting abridged versions of the interviews here on The Matt Brown Podcast, sponsored by The Bicycle Café.
 You are a big part of this show.
 In fact, we couldn’t do it without you.
 So, please give a follow.
 Let us know what you think.
 Let us know if their topics that you’d like to learn about or maybe you’d like to be on a future show.
 Email: themattbrownpodcast@gmail.com.
 For now, this will be the main content for this podcast.
 We’ll see how it grows from here.
 I’m excited about this project and I hope you are too.
 Talk to you soon, London.
 PS, Buy me a coffee?
 There are some expenses connected to running a podcast and if you'd like to make a contribution here to support the show, I'd be grateful.
 Interested?
 Simply click here:https://buymeacoffee.com/the.matt.brown.podcast Thanks again for listening!
 MB Politica e governo Scienze politiche Scienze sociali

 Mostra di più Mostra meno